AlkalineSalts/brilliant-depths/Game/_GameRoot/Modding Guide.md

 	*	depthMinimum - The minimum depth at which layer is.
 	*	depthMaximum - The maximum depth at which the layer is.
 	*	layerName - The namer of the layer.
 Current names are: {layer1, layer2, layer3, layer4, layer5}
+*	getMainTask(number) - Used to get a task from a number, which can be used to convert the save data number to a task